50.043 - SQL¶

 For breivity, we could give aliases to the tables being joined.

-The above queries produceThe left- and right- outter join queries can be expressed in a similar way by replacing inner
+The above queries produceThe left- and right- outter join queries can be expressed in a similar way by replacing inner by left or right.

 Where clause¶

-Suppose we would like to find all the article names that are published by publisher p1
+Suppose we would like to find all the article names that are published by publisher p1.

-which is pushing the id matching to the filtering operation.
+Note that instead of inner join, we can rewrite the above query using equi-join which is pushing the id matching to the filtering operation.

 This is because the following equation holds in relational algebra